 Observed changes in global mean surface air temperature since 1950 (from three major databases, as anomalies relative to 1961-1990) are shown in Figure 1.4.
 As in the prior assessments, global climate models generally simulate global temperatures that compare well with observations over climate timescales (Section 9.4).
-Even though the projections from the models were never intended to be predictions over such a short timescale, the observations through 2012 generally fall within the projections made in all past assessments.
+Even though the projections from the models were never intended to be predictions over such a short time scale, the observations through 2012 generally fall within the projections made in all past assessments.
 The 1990-2012 data have been shown to be consistent with the FAR projections (IPCC, 1990), and not consistent with zero trend from 1990, even in the presence of substantial natural variability (Frame and Stone, 2013).

 The scenarios were designed to span a broad range of plausible futures, but are not aimed at predicting the most likely outcome.
-The scenarios considered for the projections from the earlier reports (FAR, SAR) had a much simpler basis than those of the Special Report on Emission Scenarios (SRES) (IPCC, 2000) used in the later assessments.
+The scenarios considered for the projections from the earlier reports (FAR, SAR) had a much simpler basis than the Special Report on Emission Scenarios (SRES) (IPCC, 2000) scenarios used in the later assessments.
 For example, the FAR scenarios did not specify future aerosol distributions.
-AR4 presented a multiple set of projections that were simulated using comprehensive ocean-atmosphere models provided by CMIP3 and these projections are continuations of transient simulations of the 20th century climate.
-These projections of temperature provide in addition a measure of the natural variability that could not be obtained
+In AR4 a multiple-set of projections were presented that were simulated using comprehensive ocean-atmosphere models provided by CMIP3 and these projections are continuations of transient simulations of the 20th century climate.
+These projections of temperature provide additionally a measure of the natural variability.
+This could not be obtained from the earlier projections based on models of intermediate complexity (Cubasch et al., 2001).